Jean Batten: Third attempt

 Batten after landing in Australia to complete her record flight.
 She made a point of wearing a white flying suit for the occasion.

 Batten arrived back at Brooklands on 6 May and promptly began preparing for her next flight.
 Despite Walter wanting her to give up on the record attempt, she persuaded him to lend her the lower wings of his Gipsy Moth.
 The set she had borrowed in Italy required refurbishment and she wanted to start her flight as soon as possible.
 Her aircraft was made ready and she departed from Lympne Aerodrome on 8 May, aiming to reach Australia in 14 days.

-Batten flew to Marseilles, refuelled, and then went on to Rome, arriving at nighttime.
+Batten flew to Marseille, refuelled, and then went on to Rome, arriving at nighttime.
 The next day, she flew to Athens.
 The third day involved a single leg of around seven hours flying to Cyprus.
 Her 2340 mi flight from London to Cyprus was the first time this trip had been successfully completed by a solo pilot.
 On day four, the leg to Baghdad, she ran into sandstorms and this caused her to divert to Rutbah Wells, 250 mi to the west of Baghdad.
 The next day she flew onto Basra and day six was a leg to Jask.
 Day seven was a 700 mi flight to Karachi and passed without incident.
 Batten flew onto Jodhpur and then Allahabad on day eight, before going onto Calcutta, 1400 mi away, where she ended day nine by landing at Dum Dum Aerodrome.